SeanKilleen/seankilleen.github.io/_posts/2024-02-20-how-to-set-up-netlify-deploys-for-docfx-using-github-actions.md

           token: ${{ secrets.GITHUB_TOKEN }}
 ```

 Because the source code that contains the DLL is in another repository, we use this GitHub action to pull the file via pulling a specific tag (currently hard-coded.
-I'll get around to fixing that.)
+I'll get around to fixing that.
+Probably.)

 ```yaml
       - name: Unzip NUnit Asset zip file into its own directory